 As a graduate student at UNL, a lot of my time revolves around my research.
 My thesis comprises applications of time-lapse imagery to communicate ecosystem changes.
 My days consist of ogling PBT’s photographs, glaring at data (data acquired from either 1. pixel-analysis of the time-lapse images, or 2. collected concurrently alongside PBT’s cameras with recorders or sensors), or eyeing photos and data simultaneously.
 Lots of beautiful visuals- lots of numeric values- lots of integrating two similar, yet different, forms of information.
 And it’s got me thinking a lot about the structural underpinnings of science and art (i.e. photographs, visualizations, story, video, numbers, relationships).
 So I thought I’d share.

 “The objects of science, like the direct objects of the arts, are an order of relations which serve as tools to effect immediate havings and beings.”

 – John Dewey, Experience and Nature, 1925

-At a basic, foundational and ideological, level, art and science are analogous — concepts of inquiry– of striving to understand ourselves, the environment around us, and our relationship to the world, to develop and interpret perspectives, and infer meaning to the human experience.
+At a fundamental, foundational and ideological, level, art, and science are analogous — concepts of inquiry– of striving to understand ourselves, the environment around us, and our relationship to the world, to develop and interpret perspectives and infer meaning to the human experience.

 Does the meaning of life reside at the intersection of art and science?
 Perhaps not*.
 But at its core, time-lapse enables and encourages us to explore the complexity and interconnectedness of the world, through a beautifully and logically aligned synthesis of science and art.